jelinekb/frg/README.md

 # frg
-frg is a bash function that combines the abilty of fzf to rapidly search and select files by name, and ripgrep to search contents within those files.
-The fzf and ripgrep search filters are independent of one another, so that one, the other, or both filename and content filters can be applied.
+frg is a bash function that combines the abilty of fzf to rapidly search and select files by name, and ripgrep to search contents within files.
+The fzf and ripgrep search filters are independent of one another.
+This means that one, the other, or both filename and content filters can be applied.
+For example, pressing ESC will bypass the filename search filter such that

 # Two stage search:
 (1) select (i.e., filter/limit) files to search (fzf), and